When to Use Square Online

 Square Online’s dashboard is easy to navigate, intuitive, and straightforward.
 Once you sign up, you are given a setup guide, easily viewable from your dashboard.
 The guide outlines the steps you need to launch your store in the form of automated prompts—allowing you to build your store without any technical assistance.
 You can choose to watch video tutorials before setting up your store (all of which are accessible from the user dashboard) or go straight to building the website using the setup guide.

-Building the Square Online website requires no technical knowledge as you are given choices to add or remove from an existing website template, with real-time changes reflecting so you can easily change your choices if needed.
-In our how-to-guide, we outline the steps on how to set up a Square online store.
+Building a Square Online website requires no technical knowledge.
+You are given choices to add or remove from an existing template, with real-time changes reflecting—so you can easily change your choices if needed.
+In our guide, we outline the steps on how to set up a Square Online store.

 Top Square Online Alternatives